MaxiDonkey/DelphiHuggingFace/README.md

 Once you have a token, you can initialize `IHuggingFace` interface, which is an entry point to the API.

-Due to the fact that there can be many parameters and not all of them are required, they are configured using an anonymous function.

 > [!NOTE]
 >```Pascal
 >uses HuggingFace;